umn-asr/shibboleths_lil_helper/README.markdown

 ----------------------
 * Let us know you are interested in using the tool.

-* Voice you ideas about questions you have and features you'd like to see.
+* Voice your ideas about questions you have and features you'd like to see.

 Authors
 =======